THE MOST TRUSTED COPYCAT RECIPES

 Charms Blow Pop

 The fruity lollipop with gum inside is Charms' bestselling product, but the cool combo candy was the brainchild of a different candy company.
-Thomas T. Tidwell of Triple T Co. invented and patented his method for encasing gum inside candy in the 1960s, and sold his new lollipop, Triple Treat, for a short time.
-In 1973, Tidwell sold the product idea to the Charms Candy Company who renamed it Blow Pop, and for over 50 years the famous pop has been enjoyed by millions of happy mouths.
+Thomas T. Tidwell of Triple T Co. invented and patented his method for encasing gum inside candy in the 1960s and sold his new lollipop, Triple Treat, for a short time.
+In 1973, Tidwell sold the product idea to the Charms Candy Company, who renamed it Blow Pop, and for over 50 years, the famous pop has been enjoyed by millions of happy mouths.

-I’m not privy to the details of Tidwell’s method, but I can see by the vertical seam on a real Blow Pop that it's probably made by sealing two halves of the pop together, one half with gum and one half without.
-I tried various silicone lollipop molds for my Charms Blow Pop copycat recipe with little success and decided instead to create a technique using half of a slightly altered cake pop mold.
-I first poured half of the pop into the molds, added the gum on a stick, and when it hardened I removed it, poured the other half of the candy into the mold, and added the hardened first half on top.
+I’m not privy to the details of Tidwell’s method, but the vertical seam on a real Blow Pop tells me it's probably made by sealing two halves of the pop together on a stick, one half with gum and one half without.
+I tried various silicone lollipop molds for my hack with little success and decided instead to create a technique using half of a slightly altered cake pop mold.
+I first poured the hot syrup for one half of the pop into the molds, added the gum on a stick, and when it hardened, I removed it, poured the syrup for the other half into the mold, and placed the hardened first half on top.
 When all was set, I had perfectly spherical pops with seams just like the original.
 And it didn’t seem to bother anyone that my pops were more than twice as big as the real thing.

-I designed my recipe to call for 1 dram of LorAnn Oils which you can find online.
+I designed my recipe to call for 1 dram of LorAnn Oils, which you can find online.
 The original Blow Pops come in five flavors, and I’ve got four of them for you here: cherry, grape, watermelon, and sour apple.
 I also made a batch of cinnamon pops just for fun and added those instructions to the Tidbits below.
-Real Blow Pops don’t come in cinnamon flavor, but after tasting these, you might wish they did.
+Real Blow Pops don’t come in a cinnamon flavor, but after tasting these, you might wish they did.

 Click here to make more famous candy at home.